 a.
 A coach who feels that she/he or the team has been humiliated or degraded as a result of unsportsmanlike behavior or coaching practices, may file a formal protest.
 Likewise, if a student feels that she/he or the team has been humiliated by any coach, the student may file a formal protest.
-If the evidence proves to be in favor of the protest, the offending coach will be placed on probation for one year.
+After an inquiry is conducted, if the evidence proves to be in favor of the protest, the offending coach will be placed on probation for one year.
 A second incident will result in the removal of the offending coach from the program.
 In any case, the outcome of the game will stand as played.
 The Office of Catholic Schools may enact greater consequences.